joshnuss/glue/README.md

 ## Counter Example

 Let's take the example of a simple counter.
-This is what it looks like with React hooks:
+This is what it looks like with React's `useState()` hook:

 ```js
 import React, {useState} from 'react'